raul23/pyebooktools/README.rst

   If this is enabled, the files will be sorted in reverse (i.e. descending) order.
 By default, they are sorted in ascending order.

+  *NOTE: more sort options will eventually be implemented, such as random sort.*

 Script usage and options
 ------------------------